HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/index.md

     You can map these proxy models to any LLM provider of your choice (OpenAI, Anthropic, local models, etc.).
 Refer to [LiteLLM Model Management](https://docs.litellm.ai/docs/proxy/model_management) for configuration options and supported providers.

-    **Early Testing**: While HCL is preparing the automated Deployment Key flow for production use, you can deploy and test IQ today by setting up your own LiteLLM proxy server.
-This allows you to validate IQ functionality with any LLM provider before the automated entitlement flow becomes available.

     **Data Security**: IQ handles data responsibly:
     - User authentication credentials (cookies) are **never** transmitted to any external LLM service.
 Credentials remain between the DX authentication layer and the MCP Server within your Kubernetes cluster.
     - Conversation history is transmitted to your configured LLM to enable proper context and functionality.
-During this testing phase, you control the LiteLLM proxy server and determine where conversation data is routed (local models, managed APIs, etc.).
-In production deployments using the Deployment Key flow, HCL will manage the LiteLLM proxy to ensure secure, compliant LLM integration.
+You control the LiteLLM proxy server and determine where conversation data is routed (local models, managed APIs, etc.).

 6. **Related Documentation**